 There are also larger (Opus) and smaller formats (Bijoux).
 On the type “Bijoux” I draw newly learned tangles (tip of CZT).
 12 “Bijoux” fit easyly on a A4 format.
 I keep these sheets in a special cover.
 You will get a private legend of already known tangles.
 Sometimes when you have less inspiration, consult your legend and you will quickly find a tangle to continue.
 Of course, you can draw beautiful little compositions on these small tiles.
 Apprentice tiles are a few cm larger than the standard ones and loved by children and older persons.
 They mostly use a thicker pen on these tiles (O,5 mm) There also exist a kind of cards ATC (89 mm x 64 mm) and now the most recent are the triangle tiles (8,9 cm x 8;9 cm x 8,9 cm)

-a picture of an Opus tile and Bijoux:
+a picture of an Opus tile:

-A picture of a triangle by Lily Moon:
+A picture of a triangle:

 I have tried to draw on different kinds of paper and there are plenty of possibilities but I still prefer to work on the original tiles of RIck and Maria.
 For me the quality of the paper is the best I have ever used.
 In particularly the edges to these tiles are very beautiful.

 In addition to the white tiles, RIck and Maria also designed black and tan tiles.
 By consulting the Internet once more, I saw more information about them, and with this knowledge I have made a few examples.

 I’ve found that you can get nice results, with brown/rust-coloured pens and white accents, on these tan tiles.
 By experimenting with colors you also you get nice results.
 This “renaissance” tiles are just more sensitive than the white ones but it is worth to try them out.
 On the Internet you can find several examples if you just type “zentangle tan” and then “images“.